solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 In our scenario, in 24 hours the poison pill finally leaves the shard, together with the rest of the records that were unlucky enough ending up in the same batch.
 But at that moment when _Lambda_ can finally start taking in new batches, the shard is potentially filled with records that were written to the stream around the same time.
 This, in turn, means that they **expire around the same time** as the already discarded batch.

-So, u may end up in a situation, where your Lambda function just doesn’t have enough time to catch up with the shard and your records will keep on falling off the edge of the stream, so to speak (remember our overflowing sink analogy?).
+So, u may end up in a situation, where your Lambda function just doesn’t have enough time to catch up with the shard and your records will keep on falling off the edge of the stream (remember our overflowing sink analogy?).

 ![thisisfine](/img/kinesis/this_is_fine.jpg){: .img.centered }